What are the Types of Postpartum Depression?

 - Postpartum Psychosis

-Postpartum blues is the most common form of postpartum mood disorder affecting an estimated 50-85% of women.
-Postpartum blues, also called baby blues is the mildest form of postpartum depression.
-It occurs within the first few weeks after delivering a baby and generally only lasts a few hours or days and goes away completely within about 2 weeks.
+Postpartum blues, also called baby blues, is the most common form of postpartum mood disorder.
+It affects approximately 50% to 85% of women.
+Postpartum blues is the mildest form of postpartum depression.
+It occurs within the first few weeks after delivering a baby and generally only lasts a few hours or days.
+It goes away completely within about two weeks.

-The key differentiator between postpartum blues and postpartum depression is that postpartum blues symptoms do not interfere with a woman’s ability to function in everyday life.
-The symptoms pass quickly and do not leave a lasting or damaging impact on the mother or the family.
-Because postpartum blues symptoms are so common, it is considered today to be normal and not serious for postpartum women.
+Postpartum blues differs from postpartum depression in that postpartum blues symptoms do not interfere with a woman’s ability to function in everyday life.
+The symptoms pass quickly and do not leave a lasting impact on the mother or family.
+Because postpartum blues symptoms are so common, it is considered normal and not serious for postpartum women.

-Postpartum anxiety is another common mood disorder developed after giving birth.
-It is often underdiagnosed because it is believed that new mothers are naturally very anxious and so some symptoms of postpartum anxiety may seem “normal”.
-The main characteristic of postpartum anxiety is that the symptoms include far more anxious behavior as opposed to primarily depressed behavior.
+Postpartum Anxiety Disorder is another common mood disorder developed after giving birth.
+It often goes undiagnosed because many believe new mothers are naturally anxious.
+Therefore, some symptoms of postpartum anxiety may seem “normal.”
+Postpartum anxiety is different from other forms of PPD because its symptoms include far more anxious behaviors than primarily depressed behavior.

-Symptoms such as persistent fears and worries, high tension and stress levels as well as an inability to relax are the predominant signs of postpartum anxiety.
-Like postpartum depression in general, these symptoms may last only a few weeks, or they may persist for much longer depending on the woman in question.
-It is important to watch for these signs in order to differentiate symptoms between postpartum depression and postpartum anxiety or other types of postpartum mood disorders.
+Like postpartum depression in general, these symptoms may last only a few weeks.
+However, depending on the woman struggling with the condition, they may persist for much longer.
+Watch for these signs to differentiate between postpartum depression and postpartum anxiety or other types of postpartum mood disorders.

-Postpartum Obsessive Compulsive Disorder (OCD) is another type of postpartum depression altogether.
-It manifests itself in the form of an anxiety mood disorder and affects roughly 3-5% of postpartum women.
+Postpartum Obsessive-Compulsive Disorder (OCD) is an anxiety mood disorder that affects roughly 3% to 5% of postpartum women.

-Symptoms of postpartum OCD include intrusive thoughts that repeat themselves persistently.
-These are usually thoughts that involve harming or even killing the baby.
-But these thoughts are rarely acted upon because mothers with postpartum OCD are aware of the thoughts and are horrified by them.
+Symptoms of postpartum OCD include intrusive and persistent thoughts.
+These thoughts usually involve harming—or even killing—the baby.
+These thoughts are rarely acted upon because mothers with postpartum OCD are aware of and horrified by the thoughts.

-Other behavioral characteristics of postpartum OCD include developing compulsive habits such as repetitive cleaning and changing of the baby.
-Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and therefore, undiagnosed and untreated.
+Other behavioral characteristics of postpartum OCD include compulsive habits, such as repetitive cleaning and changing of the baby.
+Because mothers are embarrassed and ashamed by these thoughts and behaviors, postpartum OCD often goes unreported and, therefore, undiagnosed and untreated.

 Postpartum Panic Disorder

-Postpartum panic disorder is a postpartum mood disorder that involves severe levels of anxiety.
+Postpartum panic disorder is a postpartum mood disorder involving severe anxiety levels.
 It occurs in up to 10% of postpartum women.
 Women with postpartum panic disorder suffer from extreme anxiousness and repeated panic attacks.

 Women with a history of severe anxiety and panic attacks are at a greater risk of developing postpartum panic disorder.
-Additionally, the medical condition of thyroid dysfunction can also create a greater risk for postpartum panic disorder.
+Thyroid dysfunction can also create a greater risk for postpartum panic disorder.

 Postpartum Post-Traumatic Stress Disorder (PTSD)

-Postpartum post-traumatic stress disorder (PTSD) is a unique form of postpartum depression that may affect upwards of 9% of postpartum women.
-Like PTSD experienced among anyone else, the symptoms are the result of some real or perceived threat that has occurred to the woman.
-This threat or trauma likely occurred during childbirth or at some point postpartum.
+Postpartum Post-Traumatic Stress Disorder (PTSD) is a unique form of postpartum depression.
+It affects over 9% of postpartum women.
+Like general PTSD, symptoms of postpartum PTSD result from some real or perceived threat to the mother.
+This threat or trauma usually occurs during childbirth or shortly after.

-These traumas could be things such as birth complications, the baby being sent to the NICU, the performing of an unplanned C-section or any injuries the woman suffered during delivery.
-Women who have suffered from other past traumas such as sexual assault or violence may be at a greater risk of developing postpartum PTSD.
+Women who have suffered from other past traumas, including sexual assault or violence, may be at a greater risk of developing postpartum PTSD.

-Postpartum psychosis is the most serious form of any postpartum mood disorder though it is extremely rare.
-It is estimated that 1-2 women out of every 1,000 childbirths will develop postpartum psychosis.
+Postpartum Psychosis is the most serious form of any postpartum mood disorder, though it is extremely rare.
+Approximately 1 to 2 mothers out of every 1,000 childbirths will develop postpartum psychosis.
 Postpartum psychosis generally begins within the first few weeks after delivering the child.

-Because postpartum psychosis results in the woman being unaware of her actions and behaviors, this disorder presents a serious risk of suicide or infanticide.
-The risk of suicide or infanticide with postpartum psychosis is about 10% and so immediate treatment and even hospitalization are vital.
+Postpartum psychosis causes mothers to be unaware of their actions and behaviors.
+Therefore, this disorder presents a serious risk of suicide or infanticide.
+This risk is about 10%, so immediate treatment—and even hospitalization—are vital.